gageml/gage/tests/cmd-archive.md

     ⤶
       Use '--list' to list archives.
     ⤶
       Use '--delete' to delete an archive.
-WARNING: Deleted archives cannot be recovered.
+An archive must be empty before it can be deleted.
+Use 'gage restore' to move runs out of an archive.
+Use 'gage purge' to permanently delete archived runs.
+    ⤶
+      Use '--delete-empty' to delete all empty archives.
     ⤶
       Use '--rename' to rename an archive.
     ⤶